 Monitoring and maintenance will continue to be a mix of contract work funded by EAHCP and COSM staff, as well as through volunteer efforts.
-The City will continue to maintain riparian zone protection fences in place to prevent trampling and disturbance of the riparian buffer.
+The City will continue to maintain riparian zone protection fences to prevent trampling and disturbance of the riparian vegetation.